jcwestover/cse251/week02/reading/prepare.md

 if __name__ == '__main__':
     print('Main    : before creating thread')

     # Create a thread.
-This doesn't start it, just it's creation
+This doesn't start it, just its creation
     # The args argument allow the main code to pass arguments to the
     # thread.
     # we DON'T want any global variables in this case.